 Illustration by Derek Abella

-From police brutality to health inequality — particularly visible during the coronavirus pandemic — and racist microaggressions, people of colors’ lived experiences of racism take a severe mental health toll.
-Racism is a form of trauma.
-Experiences of brutality, harassment, and stigma can lead to PTSD symptoms; so too can repeated exposure to videos of racist police brutality on social media.
+Racism is a form of trauma so it’s understandable why experiencing forms of brutality, harassment, and stigma can lead to PTSD symptoms.
+From police brutality to health inequality and racist microaggressions, people of colors’ lived experiences of racism take a severe toll on mental health.
+Even if one does not personally experience these negative issues, repeated exposure to videos of racist police brutality on social media can also lead to similar PTSD symptoms.
 As a result of this profound stress, Black Americans are 20% more likely than white Americans to live with mental illness.

-At the same time, the conventional mental health establishment has systematically failed communities of color.
-Black communities in particular have been historical targets of medical abuse, and their pain is frequently not taken seriously by medical practitioners.
-Similarly, a lack of access to culturally responsive care — that is, care tailored to the experiences, values, and needs of marginalized people — can exacerbate the mental health effects of racial trauma.
+Concurrently, the conventional mental health establishment has systematically failed communities of color.
+A lack of access to culturally responsive care — that is, care tailored to the experiences, values, and needs of marginalized people — can further exacerbate the mental health effects of racial trauma.